 The budgetary basis as provided by law is based upon accounting for certain transactions on the basis of cash receipts, disbursements, and encumbrances.
-The Budgetary Comparison Schedules presented for the General and Community Development Block Grant Funds are prepared on the budget basis to provide a meaningful comparison of actual results with the budget.
-The difference between the budget basis and the cash basis is that outstanding year end encumbrances are treated as expenditures (budget basis) rather than as an assigned fund balance (cash basis).
+The Budgetary Comparison Schedules presented for the General and Street funds are prepared on the budget basis to provide a meaningful comparison of actual results with the budget.
+The difference between the budget basis and the cash basis is that outstanding year end encumbrances are treated as expenditures (budget basis) rather than as an assigned, committed, or restricted fund balance (cash basis).